Subbiah-Karthick-S/MCAD-Mini-Project/README.md

 3. Tap the "Calculate Age" button.
 4. View your age displayed in years, months, and days.

+## Copyright

+© 2024 Subbiah Karthick.
+All rights reserved.

 ## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+This project is not currently licensed.
+If you would like to use this project, please contact me for permissions.

 ## Contact